NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location |  Toolkit II, THOR XVI                                             |
 +----------+-------------------------------------------------------------------+

- The command PROG\_USE and dependent commands behave in the same way as DATA\_USE with a few differences: The program device set with PROG\_USE is used by the EX (EXEC), EW (EXEC\_W) and (exceptionally SEXEC) commands as the default device.
+The command PROG\_USE and dependent commands behave in the same way as DATA\_USE with a few differences.

+The program device set with PROG\_USE is used by the EX (EXEC), EW (EXEC\_W) and (exceptionally SEXEC) commands as the default device.
 Whereas some commands which use the data device (eg. MERGE, LOAD) check the program device if they do not find a